Best Live Streaming Guide: How to stream games on Twitch

 From the very beginning, special attention should be paid to providing your community with added value that sets you apart from other streamers.

 The interaction with the audience should always be paramount.
-Greet and say goodbye to your audience, answer their questions in the chat and be yourself, just to name a few examples of community entertainment.
+Greet and say goodbye to your audience, answer their questions in the chat and be yourself..
 Just be authentic!
-Your community will soon notice whether you are simulating or if you are behind what you say and do.
+Your community will soon notice whether you are sincere or not.

-Now all you need is a game and you can start streaming.
-At the beginning, choose a game that you like to play and which is close to your heart.
+Now, all you need is a game and you can start streaming.
+In the beginning, choose a game that you like to play and which is close to your heart.

 Optimize your public image